 New baby: Drop by with a simple baby gift or a meal.
 Look for opportunities to come alongside, pray for, and befriend a new mom.

 Children: Organize a babysitting co-op, Bible club, birthday party for Jesus, an Easter party...
 How about a Saturday pancake breakfast?
-Invite neighborhood children to church or a movie night with The Story of Jesus for Children, dubbed into 146 languages.
+Invite neighborhood children to church or a movie night with The Story of Jesus for Children.

-Couples: Plan a chili or soup cook-off, progressive dinner, or supper club.
+Couples: Plan a chili cook-off, progressive dinner, or supper club.
 Organize a movie or game night.
 Invest and invite!

 Families: Organize a block party, plan a picnic, or host a family movie night.
 Roast hot dogs and marshmallows in a backyard fire pit or take it out front.
 Place a Turquoise Table in your front yard and join the movement #FrontYardPeople.
 Check out www.kristinschell.com/frontyardpeople.
 She offers fantastic ideas to be available and invest in those where you live.

 Teenagers: Open your home for youth gatherings.
 Host Cru High School, Young Life, or a church youth group and invite teen-aged neighbors to attend.
 Go to local high school events, host 5th Quarter (after football game parties), and invite them over for pizza.
 Keep popcorn on hand or other easy snacks.